About the course

 You will be required to supply supporting documents with your application.
 The How to apply section of this page provides details of the supporting documents that are required as part of your application for this course and how these will be assessed.

 Performance at interview

 Interviews are normally held as part of the admissions process.

 Applicants will be shortlisted in accordance with their ability to meet the criteria for admissions.
 Interviews will usually be held four to six weeks after the application deadline.

-Interviews will normally be held in person, but in exceptional circumstances may be conducted via video-conferencing, and will be conducted by 2 members of the course team.
-They will usually last about 30 minutes and include questions about the applicant's professional background and roleplay to assess clinical skills.
+Interviews will normally be held in person, but may be conducted via video-conferencing, and will be conducted by two members of the course team.
+They will usually last about 45 minutes and include questions about the applicant's professional background and role-play to assess clinical skills.